nicholasorenrawlings/glue/README.markdown

     ?>

 `glue::stick`’s job is to process the requested URL with your `$url`’s and run a matching class if one exists.
 If a matching URL does not exist, Glue will throw an error.

+## Catching Errors: 404's, 403's, etc.

+This version of Glue has been modified to throw exceptions when an HTTP request is received that Glue is not able to handle.

+* `BadMethodCallException` is thrown when the user performs an HTTP action that does not have a corresponding method in your class; e.g., the user performed a `POST` on a URL but the class for that URL has no `POST()` method.
+* `ControllerNotFoundException` is thrown when your `$urls` array maps a URL to a class that could not be loaded.
+* `URLNotFoundException` is thrown when the user visits a URL that isn't in your `$urls` page, most likely the result of following a bad link--this is your typical 404 Not Found error.

+Without any handlers, these exceptions will spew rather ugly looking errors to the browser.
+You can catch them in the typical PHP manner, and display nice error pages instead:

+    <?php
+        try {
+          glue::stick($urls, BASE_URL, array($g));
+        } catch (BadMethodCallException $e) {
+          // show your own 405 Method Not Allowed page.
+        } catch (ControllerNotFoundException $e) {
+          // Show your own 500 My Code Done Broke page.
+        } catch (URLNotFoundException $e) {
+          // Show your own 404 Not Found page.
+        }
+    ?>